 This part-time master programme has a duration of two years.
-The current programme started in September 2018 and will conclude in August 2020, with a new round of the programme starting in April 2021 and concluding in March 2023.
+The fifth round will start in September 2021 and will conclude in August 2023.
 The programme consists of four modules and a Master’s thesis module.
 The study load is 90 European Credits (ECTS); each teaching module is 15 ECTS while the Master’s thesis module is 30 ECTS.
 One ECTS represents 28 hours of work.

 Given the independent nature of the modules it is also possible to enrol for one (or more) single module(s).